Faculty Awards, Grants & Recognitions

 - a curriculum vitae;

-- copies of the relevant portions of the EVAL-6 for the past three years; and
+- copies of the relevant portions of the EVAL-6 (if applicable) or other supporting materials for the past three years; and

 - a letter of support invited by the applicant (maximum 500 words).